 CASPPER (Collaboration of Australians and Sri Lankans for Pharmacy Practice, Education and Research) is an international partnership of clinicians, educators and researchers mainly from Australia, Sri Lanka, and UK.
 They aim to develop clinical pharmacy services through education and research, in order to enhance health outcomes in Sri Lanka.
 The group started in 2009.
 They have taught in the University of Sri Jayawardenapura, and the University of Peradeniya and supported research at the University of Kelaniya.

-CPA is an accredited organisation of the Commonwealth
+CPA is an active member of Commonwealth Health Professions and Partners Alliance

 CPA is an observer organisation of FIP.